 - Integrate ideal physical characteristics with model operational and movement requirements.

-Iowa River – The Iowa River bisects the University creating two distinct campus settings.
-It is the Campus' most predominant natural feature used mainly for recreation
+- The Iowa River bisects the University creating two distinct campus settings.
+It is the Campus' most predominant natural feature and is used mainly for recreation.

-Axial Alignment – The orientation and configuration of the Pentacrest buildings is arranged symmetrically around the center axis of the old Capitol.
-This sets important precedence in aligning vistas, view planes, open space and building on the east side of the river.
+- The orientation and configuration of the Pentacrest buildings are arranged symmetrically around the center axis of the old Capitol.
+This sets important precedence in aligning vistas, view planes, open space, and buildings on the east side of the river.

-Iconic Open Spaces – Large scale, strategic open spaces that are unique to the University.
-They are key features that drive the development of the physical environment around them.
+- Large-scale, strategic open spaces that are unique to the University are key features that drive the development of the physical environment around them.
 They are free of buildings and motorized vehicles.

-Pedestrian Way – Walkways free from bicycle or vehicular impediment.
-They are open spaces that promote safe pedestrian circulation, easy access and connectivity to buildings.
+- Pedestrian ways are walkways free from bicycle or vehicular impediments.
+They are open spaces that promote safe pedestrian circulation, easy access, and connectivity to buildings.

-Multimodal Pathways - Main pathways that pedestrians, bicycles, non-motorized, and motorized vehicles share.
+- Multimodal Pathways are the main pathways that pedestrians, bicycles, and non-motorized and motorized vehicles share.
 They are key links between the vehicular corridors and pedestrian ways amongst the campus and community.

-Vehicular Corridors – Major motorized vehicular routes linking the campus with the surrounding communities.
+Vehicular Corridors are major motorized vehicular routes linking the campus with the surrounding communities.
 These are large scale conduits for movement.
 Highway 6, Burlington Road, and Melrose Avenue provide connectivity in the east-west direction.
 Riverside Drive, Capitol Street, and Dubuque Street provide connectivity in the north-south direction.